In This Article

 "My desire is to design a whole array of therapies that address different forms of tumors, not only targeting single antigens, but also changing the microenvironment," Dr. Choi says.

 His interests have helped build the Center for Brain Tumor Immunology and Immunotherapy at Mass General.
-The Center, directed by Gavin Dunn, MD, PhD, unites investigators interested in improving the field's understanding of brain tumor immunology to ultimately create clinical trials and treatment options using immunotherapy for brain cancer patients.
+The Center unites investigators interested in improving the field's understanding of brain tumor immunology to ultimately create clinical trials and treatment options using immunotherapy for brain cancer patients.

 Finding Unique Opportunities at Mass General